By Rithesh Raghavan

 - Email marketing campaigns are generally low cost.
 With the right tools and a defined strategy, you can start generating results over a short time.

 - It is easy to create a campaign.
-You can get started with an email template, optimized landing pages and proper automation.
+You can get started with a plain text template, optimized landing pages and proper email automation.

 - You are always in control of all aspects of your email marketing campaign.
 You decide what type of content to use, the audience demographic you’d like to target, processes you’d want to automate, etc.